We believe the effective management of environmental, social and governance risks and opportunities will support our

 We also engage with key investee entities, either directly or in partnership with our investment managers, to promote enhanced ESG performance and establish a climate of long term asset stewardship.

-Further information about how we exercise our ownership rights is available in our annual report and in the Future Fund Board of Guardians' proxy voting summaries:
+Information about how we exercise our ownership rights is available in our annual report.

 Our ESG Policy provides a framework which helps us to determine what entities and sectors are excluded from the investment portfolio for non-financial reasons.